ki-lang/ki/ROADMAP.md

 - let x = *Myclass ??
 Myclass should throw an error

 - unions
-- Only allow local variables as a borrowed argument in a function call
 - compare errors
 - swap token
 - package manager